-This page explains what a low phosphate diet is.
-It also provides information about foods you can eat and foods to avoid when taking a medicine called futibatinib.
+This page explains which foods to eat and which to avoid when taking a medicine called futibatinib.

-If you have any questions about the low phosphate diet, futibatinib or information on this page, speak to your healthcare team.
+If you have any questions about the low-phosphate diet or futibatinib, speak to your healthcare team.

 Phosphate, also called phosphorous, is a mineral found in many foods.
-It is essential for the production of energy, muscle and nerve function, and bone health.
+It helps your body make energy, supports muscles and nerves, and keeps your bones healthy.

 Organic phosphate:

-• Found in animal proteins, such as meat, fish, milk and dairy produce, and eggs.
+• Found in animal proteins, such as meat, fish, dairy and eggs.

-• Found in plant foods, such as cereal grains, seeds, nuts and pulses.
+• Found in plant foods, such as cereal grains, seeds, nuts and pulses (beans or lentils).

-• Found in alcoholic drinks, such as wine and beer due to the way they are processed as well as any potential additives (which may not be declared on labels).
+• Found in alcoholic drinks, such as wine and beer.
+This is due to how they are made and potential additives, which may not always be listed on labels.
 Non-alcoholic drinks, such as non-alcoholic beer, or drinks low in alcohol also contain phosphate.

 Inorganic phosphate: